modz2014/MakefileBuildExtension/README.md

 - **Build Makefiles**: Execute the `make` command to build the Makefile.
 - **Output Window Integration**: Displays build output and errors in the Visual Studio Output window.

+## Prerequisites

+To use this extension, you need to have the GNU build tools installed on your system.
+Ensure `make.exe` is available in your system PATH.

 ## Installation

 To install the extension: